|

 Roses and Needlework

-Earlier this month I had the opportunity to hear two different lectures by Kathy Staples, in which she mentioned a connection
+A few years ago I had the opportunity to hear two different lectures by Kathy Staples, in which she mentioned a connection

 between the appearance of elaborate rose motifs on samplers and the then "newly popular" hybridization happening in the world of